 From the M4 take the A329 towards Bracknell, or from the M3 take the A322 towards Bracknell.
 The church is situated on The Ring off the A3095.
 Bracknell Railway station - 10 minutes walk through the town.
 Buses 154, 155 and 191 from Bracknell station.

 Public car park opposite the church; Charles Square.
-Also multi-storey car parks in the town
+Also multi-storey car park in the town.